qualiaMachine/ML_with_Amazon_SageMaker/episodes/SageMaker-notebooks-as-controllers.md

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Use a minimal SageMaker notebook instance as a controller to manage larger, resource-intensive tasks.
-- Launch training, tuning, or batch processing jobs on scalable instances using the SageMaker SDK.
+- Launch training and tuning jobs on scalable instances using the SageMaker SDK.
 - Tags can help track costs effectively, especially in multi-project or team settings.
 - Use the SageMaker SDK documentation to explore additional options for managing compute resources in AWS.